Last updated on January 19th, 2021 at 11:09 pm

-At right, a neat re-use for all those Reader’s Digest condensed books, or other similar-sized books that you’ll never be reading again – turn them into funky Stacked Book Table Legs; what could be more fitting for a library or study room?
+Here’s a neat re-use for all those old and bulky Reader’s Digest condensed books, or other similar-sized books that you’ll never be reading again – turn them into funky Stacked Book Table Legs; what could be more fitting for a library or study room?

 Over at ThisAndThat, artist Jim Rosenau turns the whole concept of recycled books into a work of art.
-He doesn’t offer instructions, but will make bookshelves to order, and his gallery of beautifully finished pieces is well worth a look.
+He doesn’t offer instructions, but will make bookshelves and other items to order.
+His gallery of beautifully finished pieces is well worth a look.

 You can also let your books go free, releasing them into the world to take on a life of their own.
-It’s the brilliant idea behind Bookcrossing.com, and one that has so far been adopted by 720,165 people in over 130 countries.
+It’s the brilliant idea behind Bookcrossing.com, and one that has so far been adopted by millions of bookcrossers who have released over 13 million books throughout 132 countries.

 You just leave the book somewhere – in a coffee shop, or on a park bench, for instance, or anywhere it may find a new reader.
 If you register the release of your book at Bookcrossing you can then track the book’s journey around the world as it is passed on from person to person.